 Serial casting is used for children with cerebral palsy that have shortened muscles due to spasticity.
 When muscles stay contracted, they limit the joint’s range of motion, which results in stiff movements.

 Serial casting holds the joint in place so that there is slight tension on the muscle.
 This tension will gradually make the muscle longer and more flexible.
 It’s most commonly used for the ankle area, but can also be used for the knees, elbows, wrists, or fingers.

 The goal of serial casting is to increase range of motion and lengthen contracted muscles through subtle, prolonged stretching.
 It ensures that the muscle is constantly being stretched, even when your child isn’t doing anything.
 This is called passive stretching and it helps prevent spastic muscles from further tightening throughout the day.

 Serial casting is non-invasive, making it ideal for children.
 It’s a gradual process that may provide changes for several weeks or months.

 Generally, the cast is replaced every 7 days for a period of up to 12 weeks.
 However, the cast can be replaced slightly earlier or later depending on the severity of the individual’s spasticity.

 What to Expect After Serial Casting

 Another caution to be aware of is that areas inside the cast may get itchy.
 To reduce itching, keep the cast dry.
 Moisture retention may cause blistering or pressure sores.
 Additionally, prevent your child from sticking anything inside the cast to relieve the itchiness.
-This can further irritate the skin or even get stuck inside the cast.
+This may further irritate the skin or even cause items to get stuck inside the cast.

 A cast is generally low maintenance, but it does need to stay dry.
 Children will need to wrap their cast with plastic wrap, secure it with medical tape, and place a plastic bag around it when they bathe.
 Even though it is covered, the limb with the cast should never go in the water.

 Can Serial Casting Treat Spasticity Long-Term?

 The effects of serial casting are not permanent and will require maintenance after the cast is removed.
 Your child’s doctor may advise wearing a brace overnight.
 Braces can be taken on and off throughout the day and will help maintain your child’s range of motion.

 As previously mentioned, serial casting may last up to 12 weeks, and the continuous stretching will lengthen the muscle fibers.
-However, failure to continue stretching and exercising after the cast is removed can cause your muscles to shorten again.
+However, failure to continue stretching and exercising after the cast is removed may cause your muscles to shorten again.

 It’s important to take advantage of the effects of serial casting and practice moving with correct form as much as you can to retain the improved function.